Error “The connection to the remote computer ended”

 Alternative solution: third-party remote connection software – AnyViewer

 If your RDP doesn’t work very well, then you can use the third-party remote connection software, AnyViewer.
 It is a free yet professional remote control software for multiple Windows versions, including Windows 11/10/8.1/8/7 and Windows Server 2022/2019/2016/2012 R2.
+With the same account logged in to the two computers, you can easily achieve unattended remote access with just one click.

 Part 2.
 Troubleshoot VMware remote connection error